KONICA MINOLTA

 Implementation and Results of Climate Change Scenario Analysis

-Konica Minolta utilizes the framework described below to conduct scenario analysis, employing a process that involves identifying target business areas, This process includes identifying major climate-related risks and opportunities, reviewing existing scientific scenarios for climate change, reviewing and clearly defining risks and opportunities for those scenarios as well as their financial impacts, and reviewing the direction, policies, and strategies for future responses.
-The climate financial impacts identified by the scenario analysis are reported and discussed at the Environment Promotion Committee, which includes representatives of the 17 core businesses and divisions of the Konica Minolta Group, and then approved by the General Manager of the Corporate Environmental Operations, who indicates and formulates the direction, policies, strategies and measures for future responses.
+Konica Minolta utilizes as a framework described below to conduct scenario analysis, employing a process that involves identifying target business areas, This process includes identifying major climate-related risks and opportunities, reviewing existing scientific scenarios for climate change, reviewing and clearly defining risks and opportunities for those scenarios as well as their financial impacts, and reviewing the direction, policies, and strategies for future responses.
+The climate financial impacts identified by the scenario analysis are reported and discussed at the Environment Promotion Committee, which includes representatives of the divisions of the Konica Minolta Group, and then approved by the officer in charge of environment, who indicates and formulates the direction, policies, strategies and measures for future responses.

-If the average global temperature increase is kept below 2°C and a low-carbon global society is achieved:
+If the average global temperature increase is kept below 2°C (equivalent to 1.5℃) and a low-carbon global society is achieved:

-If the world as a whole moves toward becoming low-carbon and environmental laws and regulations become even stricter in the near future, including greenhouse gas emission regulations, energy efficiency regulations, regulations relating to Europe's Circular Economy Action Plan, and new and additional laws and regulations such as carbon taxes, the Group may face additional obligations and costs related to legal compliance.
-This might result in higher costs and loss of business opportunities.
-Also, if Konica Minolta fails to respond in a timely and appropriate manner to growing demands from stakeholders for the procurement of renewable energy, it is possible that investments, loans and sales opportunities could be lost, and the corporate brand image could also be damaged.
-The interests of society and customers are also changing with the focus on curbing the impact of climate change, and the decline in the use of paper in offices and higher costs for manufacturing and procurement as fossil fuels and fossil resources are replaced with alternatives could also affect the Konica Minolta Group’s earnings.
+If the world as a whole moves toward becoming low-carbon, regulations relating the environment can be stricter, the Group may face additional obligations and costs related to legal compliance.
+With growing demands from stakeholders for the procurement of renewable energy, it is possible that investments, loans and sales opportunities could be lost, and the corporate brand value could also be damaged.
+Also the decline in the use of paper in offices and higher costs for manufacturing and procurement as fossil fuels and fossil resources are replaced with alternatives could also affect the Konica Minolta Group’s earnings.

 Addressing the "Risks" of Climate Change

-Impact on Konica Minolta Target Sector Classification Financial Impact Timeline Handling
+Impact on Konica Minolta Target Segment Classification Financial Impact Timeline Handling

-procurement and manufacturing costs Stakeholder demand for renewable energy procurement Industry Office equipment Market evaluation Medium Short-term Introduce renewable-energy-derived electricity at production, R&D, and sales sites
+procurement and manufacturing costs Stakeholder demand for renewable energy procurement Industry business, digital workplace business Market evaluation Medium Short-term Introduce renewable-energy-derived electricity at production, R&D, and sales sites

-Replacing fossil resources and fuels in production Industry Policies/Laws Medium Long-term Examine the introduction of CO2-free fuels
+Replacing fossil resources and fuels in production Industry business Policies/Laws Medium Medium to long-term Examine the introduction of CO2-free fuels, examine the introduction of ICP, and optimize the procurement strategy

-Response to new emissions regulations and laws Industry Policies/Laws Medium Short to medium term Develop energy-saving production technology
+Response to new emissions regulations and laws Industry business, digital workplace business, professional printing business, healthcare business Policies/Laws Strong Short to medium term Develop energy-saving production technology

-Increase in product development costs Response to the market and new regulations on product energy efficiency Office equipment Policies/Laws Market Medium Short-term Product energy-saving design in keeping with new environmental labeling standards, compliant with public procurement and bidding requirements
+Increase in product development costs Response to the market and new regulations on product energy efficiency Digital workplace business, professional printing business Policies/Laws Market Medium Short-term Product energy-saving design in keeping with new environmental labeling standards, compliant with public procurement and bidding requirements

-Decrease in sales due to changes in demand for products and services Decrease in office demand due to acceleration toward a paperless society Office equipment Market Strong Short to medium term Convert business to paperless operation
+Decrease in sales due to changes in demand for products and services Decrease in office demand due to acceleration toward a paperless society Digital workplace business Market Strong Short to medium term Convert business to paperless operation

-Impact on Konica Minolta Target sector Classification Financial Impact Timeline
+Impact on Konica Minolta Target Segment Classification Financial Impact Timeline

 If the average global temperature increase exceeds 2°C and the predicted physical effects of climate change materialize:

-If physical risks due to climate change materialize around the world, such as abnormal climate events and forest fires, stricter restrictions designed to protect forest resources, and heightened social demands could affect Konica Minolta by destabilizing the procurement of paper materials, resulting in the loss of business opportunities.
-Also, if chronic climate change effects were to continue, such as altered weather patterns, procurement of natural resources might become problematic, and the supply of raw materials could be reduced or halted.
-This could have an impact on the utilization of factories.
-Moreover, major climate disasters such as large-scale typhoons or floods could occur due to climate change, and these could damage the Konica Minolta Group’s facilities and labor environment, making it difficult for employees to perform their jobs.
-As a result, operations of the Group and its suppliers might be temporarily halted, which could disrupt the supply chain, and production and shipping could be delayed.
+If physical risks due to climate change materialize around the world, unstable procurement of paper materials could result in the loss of business opportunities due to damage of forest resources caused by climate disasters.
+Also, if chronic climate change effects were to continue, such as altered weather patterns, and the supply of raw materials could be reduced or halted.
+As a result, operations of the Group and its suppliers might be temporarily halted, and production and shipping could be delayed.

-In the medium and long term, based on the expectations for increased safety and security in the face of natural disasters, Konica Minolta’s solutions business can tap into societal demand for imaging IoT and sensing solutions to prevent the effects of abnormal weather and natural disasters and ensure preventive maintenance of infrastructure, as well as healthcare solutions that utilize radiography and ultrasound diagnostic imaging, which can be used at disaster medical care sites where demand is high.
+In the medium term, it can tap into societal demand for imaging IoT and sensing solutions to prevent the effects of abnormal weather and natural disasters and ensure preventive maintenance of infrastructure, as well as healthcare solutions, which can be used at disaster medical care sites.

 Addressing the "Risks" of Climate Change

-Impact on Konica Minolta Target sector Classification Financial impact timeline Handling
+Impact on Konica Minolta Target Segment Classification Financial impact timeline Handling

-Lower revenue due to a reduction in production capacity Insufficient or interrupted supply of natural resources due to changes in climate patterns Industry ー Chronic physical Strong Long-term Product development not dependent on particular natural resources
+Lower revenue due to a reduction in production capacity Insufficient or interrupted supply of natural resources due to changes in climate patterns Industry business Chronic physical Strong Long-term Product design and development not dependent on particular natural resources

-Supply chain interruptions following large-scale natural disasters Office equipment Acute physical Strong Medium-term Establish business continuity management (BCM), decentralize production and supply of consumables by region, production system independent of people, location,, country, and fluctuations
+Supply chain interruptions following large-scale natural disasters Digital workplace business, professional printing business Acute physical Strong Medium-term Establish business continuity management (BCM), decentralize production and supply of consumables by region

-Depletion of water resources and restrictions on water intake Office equipment Chronic physical Minimal Long-term Water risk assessment and reduction of water consumption at production and procurement sites
+Depletion of water resources and restrictions on water intake Digital workplace business, professional printing business and industry business Chronic physical Minimal Long-term Water risk assessment and reduction of water consumption at production and procurement sites

-Decrease in sales due to changes in demand for products and services Limited access to forest resources due to abnormal climate and forest fires Office equipment Chronic physical Strong Long-term Turn the shift to paperless into business opportunity
+Decrease in sales due to changes in demand for products and services Limited access to forest resources due to abnormal climate and forest fires Digital workplace business, professional printing business Chronic physical Strong Long-term Turn the shift to paperless into business opportunity

-Impact on Konica Minolta Target sector Classification Financial impact Timeline
+Impact on Konica Minolta Target Segment Classification Financial impact Timeline

-Increase in sales due to changes in demand for products and services Image IoT and sensing solutions that contribute to disaster prevention and the mitigation of abnormal climate and natural disasters Industry Products/Services Medium Medium-term
+Increase in sales due to changes in demand for products and services Image IoT and sensing solutions that contribute to disaster prevention and the mitigation of abnormal climate and natural disasters Industry business Products/Services Minimal Medium-term

-Healthcare solutions utilizing diagnostic imaging at disaster medical sites Healthcare Products/Services Minimal Medium-term
+Healthcare solutions utilizing diagnostic imaging at disaster medical sites Healthcare business Products/Services Minimal Medium-term

 Climate-related risks and opportunities for Konica Minolta